memoresa/emergencycard-api/README.md

 # emergencycard-api
-This API can be used to create new orders for emergency card.
+This API can be used to create new orders for the emergency card https://dienotfallkarte.de.
 This is relevant for e.g. external resellers with an own shop.

 # Before using the API
 Ask in support@memoresa.de for your account.
 We need the following information, to setup your account: